juks/iso-8583-socket-queue/README.md

 # SocketQueue
-ISO 8583 gateway for bank POS systems communication
+ISO-8583 gateway Node.js implementation for bank POS systems communication

 ## The Idea
-SocketQueue acts as a gateway between bank ISO 8583 system and web applications that want to communicate with them.
+SocketQueue acts as a gateway between bank ISO-8583 system and web applications that want to communicate with them.
 It keeps one "host to host" connection with the bank that is used to pass data sent by many connections of the local clients.

                                   +-------------+
                                   |             | <-------> POS HTTP client